Ryan Gravenberch: International career

 Gravenberch was a youth international for the Netherlands.
 At the age of 15, he represented the Netherlands U17s at the 2018 UEFA European Under-17 Championship, helping his team to victory.
 At 16, he played for the Netherlands U19s in a friendly 4–1 loss to the England U19s on 5 September 2018.

 He was first called up to the senior Netherlands squad in November 2020.
 He made his debut on 24 March 2021 in a 2022 FIFA World Cup qualifier against Turkey.
 On 2 June 2021, Gravenberch was named in the Dutch squad for UEFA Euro 2020.
 Four days later, he scored his first international goal in a 3–0 win against Georgia in a pre-tournament friendly match.
 At the tournament finals, Gravenberch appeared as a substitute in the team's second group match against Austria, and played the full 90 minutes in the third group match against North Macedonia.

 On 4 September 2023, days after signing for Liverpool, Gravenberch declined a call-up to the Netherlands U21s for their European Championship qualification campaign.
 The team confirmed his absence was a choice to "focus on his new club", with national coach Ronald Koeman and U21s coach Michael Reiziger condemning the decision.

 On 29 May 2024, Gravenberch was named in the Netherlands' squad for UEFA Euro 2024.

+On 27 May 2026, Gravenberch was named in the Netherlands' squad for the 2026 FIFA World Cup.

 Personal life

 Gravenberch was born in the Netherlands to Afro-Surinamese parents.
 In August 2025, Gravenberch and his partner Cindy Peroti announced the birth of their first child, a daughter.

-His older brother, Danzell, is also a professional footballer.
+His older brother, Danzell, is a former professional footballer.